Ludwigia sedioides: Distribution and habitat

-Usage
+Use

 Ludwigia sedioides is an ornamental plant.
 Hence, apart from its natural habitat, it finds its uses in personal (artificial) ponds and aquariums.
 Though use in the aquarium is somewhat complicated as the need for sunlight and nutrient matters.
+This plant is suitable for ponds or containers with 30-60 cm depth.
+The plant needs to be rooted in the substrate below the water surface.